Kintyre/ksconf/docs/source/cmd_minimize.rst

     --output : @after
            This option can be used to *preview* the actual changes.
-           Sometimes if ``--dry-run`` mode produces too much output, it's helpful to look at the acutal minimized version of the file in concrete form (rather than a relative format, like a diff.
+           Sometimes if ``--dry-run`` mode produces too much output, it's helpful to look at the actual minimized version of the file in concrete form (rather than a relative format, like a diff.
 This may also be helpful in other workflows.

     --explode-default -E